-- Take about 10 to 15 subsamples to combine into a bucket and then mix to extract one 3-cup sample.
+- Take about 10 to 15 subsamples to combine into a bucket and then mix to extract one 3-pound sample.

 - Label your samples on the outside of a plastic zipper bag with your last name and a 5-character code meaningful to you and indicate that same name on the Soil Sample Submittal Form.

-- Mail or drop off you samples at KCD’s office in Renton.
+- Mail or drop off your samples at KCD’s office in Renton.

 Look for a future post about how to interpret your soil test results.